AgorastisMesaio/docker-img-netkit/README.md

 ![Browser to the web server](./.assets/00.web.png)

-You can use SSH, with either `root` or `netkit` users
+You can use SSH, with either `root` or `netkit`.

 ```zsh
 ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null -p 8822 netkit@localhost
 ```

-You can connect to the container directly
+Otherwise, connect to the container directly

 ```zsh
 docker exec -it netkit /bin/bash